acediatic/QuiNZical/README.md

 ---To play the game:---

-Make sure the categories folder and the quinzical.jar file are in the same directory.
+Make sure the categories folder and the quinzical.jar file are in the same directory, as well as quinzical.sh.
-DO NOT DELETE ANY OF THE FILES IN THE 'categories' FOLDER, NOR DELETE ANY LINES ALREADY EXISTING IN THE FILES.
+DO NOT DELETE ANY OF THE FILES IN THE 'categories' FOLDER, IT MUST HAVE AT LEAST 5 FILES, NOR DELETE ANY LINES ALREADY EXISTING IN THE FILES.

+--To run, either:--
+Open the terminal in that diectory and copy paste and run the following command in it to run QuiNZical:

+./quinzical.sh

+(In case it doesn't work you will need to give it executable rights by running the following command in the terminal: `chmod +x quinzical.sh`)
+--Or:--
-Open the terminal in that diectory and copy paste and run the following command in it to run QuiNZical: java --module-path  /home/se2062020/javafx-sdk-11.0.2/lib --add-modules javafx.controls,javafx.media,javafx.base,javafx.fxml -jar quinzical.jar
+Open the terminal in that diectory and copy paste and run the following command in it to run QuiNZical:

-##MAY WANNA MAKE A SH FILE INSTEAD
+java --module-path  /home/se2062020/javafx-sdk-11.0.2/lib --add-modules javafx.controls,javafx.media,javafx.base,javafx.fxml -jar quinzical.jar

 ---To add new categories:---